kh3rm/event-bridge-tech-report/README.md

 On each simulation tick, the simulator constructs a payload representing the full current state of a scooter and publishes it.
 The logic looks as follows:

 The simulator builds a payload object containing the scooter identifier, position, battery level, status, and speed.
-This payload is encoded as JSON, and published on the Redis Pub/Sub channel scooter:state:tick.
+This payload is encoded as JSON, and published on the Redis Pub/Sub-channel scooter:state:tick.

 scooter.py:
 ```python